 Irrational & dream-like film is a montage of strange images and stream of consciousness.

-The original 16 mm film footage has been altered, literally destroyed, by scratching, drawing, painting and taping grass, yarn, spices, letters, text and images on the film.
+The original 16 mm film footage has been altered, literally destroyed, by scratching, painting & taping grass, yarn, spices, letters and images on the film.
 The reworked footage has been reshot and edited digitally.

 The audio is an abstract layered montage of voice fragments and sounds of scraping, whizzing, buzzing and rattling recorded during playback of the reworked thick film reel on a 16 mm editing table.

 Original format: 16 mm film.
 6:35 min.
 Color and b&w.
 2011

 * Best Editing Award at The Buddha International Film Festival (2019), India

 * The Buddha International Film Festival, National Film Archive (2019), India